iiEpic/wco-dl/ReadMe.md

 `./__main__.py`

 ## Python Support
-This script supports only Pythom 3 currently.
+This script supports only Python 3 currently.
 Has been tested on the following:
 * Python 3.5
+* Python 3.7
 * Python 3.8.1
 * [In-testing] Python 3.9